My Legs Are Mottled. Is It My Veins?

 • Improve circulation: Simple lifestyle changes, like moving more frequently, avoiding long periods of standing or sitting, and elevating your legs, can help improve circulation.

-• Evaluate medications: If you suspect that a medication might be causing your mottled skin, talk to your doctor about possible alternatives.
+• Evaluate medications: If you suspect a medication might be causing your mottled skin, talk to your doctor about possible alternatives.

 schedule your free vein screening with missouri vein care